saraCS0/Arduino-Smart-Parking/README.md

 - `/diagrams/`: Includes system and hardware connection diagrams.
 - `/documentation/`: Contains the project report and supplementary files.

+## Task Management
+The progress and task breakdown for this project are managed using a Trello board.
+You can view the board here: [Trello Board](https://trello.com/b/wxy8h6PE/arduino-smart-parking)

 ## Future Enhancements
 - Add mobile app integration for remote parking reservations.
 - Implement a payment gateway for automated billing.